MaKhandare/AoC22/README.md

 # AoC 2022

-In Java, simply because I am the most comfortable with it.
+In Java, simply because I am the most comfortable with it. 🐈

-I probably should have chosen Python.
-Maybe next year 😃